 In other words, if your small business is developing some new kind of technology or aiming to make a big scientific breakthrough that other people want, need, and will pay for, then you have a shot at getting an SBIR or STTR grant.

 And one of those grants could make a huge difference.
-Businesses that qualify for the first phase of the SBIR program (explained in-depth here) can get $150,000 over six months.
-With no repayments needed or equity lost.
-If you move on to the second phase, you could receive $1 million or more, and phase 3 involves lucrative government contracts.
+Businesses that qualify for the first phase of the SBIR program can get $150,000 over six months with no repayments needed or equity lost.
+If you move on to the second phase, you could receive $1 million or more, and phase three involves lucrative government contracts.

-Very few small businesses actually qualify for grants like these.
-If you’re looking for money to start a bakery or open a second restaurant location, the Small Business Administration can offer you a loan—but not a grant.
+If it sounds too good to be true, it’s worth noting that very few small businesses actually qualify for grants like these.
+If you’re looking for money to start a bakery or open a second restaurant location, the SBA can offer you a loan—but not a grant.

 1. Ensuring Contracts